Rutatu/cds-language_Assignment5/README.md

 - the comparison of characters is very basic and shallow.
 It could have been more informative if chosen different, more advanced methods

-Overall, the models perform not too badly.
+Overall, the models perform not too badly but still far from very good.
 Every character has 1-2 broad topics which are more general and a lot of specific ones, which reflect the characters´ personalities very well.
-However, it is not always easy to prescribe them to a specific topic category.
+However, it is not always easy to prescribe them to a specific topic category and they tend to oeverlap.
 If invested more time in data cleaning and more thoughtful metrics choice, it has a potential to perform pretty well.

 ## Instructions to run the code